 Have you ever wondered about starting a new food truck?
 Before you spend a dime, or any of your valuable time you need to understand if entering the mobile food industry is right for you.
-As a preliminary step in this process we have come up with 5 questions everyone that is considering becoming a food truck vendor should ask themselves.
+As a preliminary step in this process we have come up with these 5 questions.
+If you are opening a food truck, you need to ask and answer soon.

 5 Questions To Ask Yourself Before Starting A New Food Truck

 Should I Start A New Food Truck Business?

 In order to know if you should be starting a new food truck, you first need to make sure that you are starting it for the right reasons.

 Examples of Good And Bad Reasons To Start A New Food Truck:

 - You have developed enough experience in food service that you think you can go out on you own and you can build your own customer base.